USSBA/sba-gov-break-even-calculator/README.md

 # Project Details

 ### License
-The SBA.gov UI (Katana) is licensed permissively under the Apache License v2.0.
+The SBA.gov UI (Break Even Calculator) is licensed permissively under the Apache License v2.0.
 A copy of that license is distributed with this software.

 ### Contributing